-Entertainment Fashion & Style Cool Haircuts for Men Over 50 Share PINTEREST Email Print Fashion & Style Hair Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By David Alexander David Alexander Instagram Contributing Writer Georgia Southern University David is a contributing writer and licensed master hair stylist covering grooming for Byrdie. our editorial process David Alexander Updated April 02, 2018 01 of 11 Stay Stylish So you're on the north side of 50.
+Entertainment Fashion & Style Cool Haircuts for Men Over 50 Share PINTEREST Email Print Fashion & Style Hair Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By David Alexander David Alexander Instagram Contributing Writer Georgia Southern University David Alexander is contributing writer for Byrdie and a licensed master stylist with nearly two decades of experience in men's hair care.
+Learn about our Editorial Process Updated on 04/02/18 01 of 11 Stay Stylish So you're on the north side of 50.
 That doesn't mean you are any less cool than you were at 30, and you can still reflect that inner coolness with your haircut, along with the sophistication you've picked up along the way.
 Pairing your haircut of choice with a well-trimmed beard adds another layer of appeal.
 Who cares if it's gray?
 Go for it.
 02 of 11 The Pompadour Photo © Bloom Productions | Getty Images If you have a full head of hair or even receding at the temples a bit, the pompadour is a great hairstyle option.
 This timeless classic is mature yet still a bit edgy.
 For this style, the hair is cut clipper short on the sides and back and blended into significant length on top.
 03 of 11 Textured Layers Photo © Robin Skjoldborg | Getty Images This textured, layered cut is a great option for the mature man who has a fairly full head of hair and wants a little more length.
 The hair is cut in short layers all over the head and styled with a matte finish paste such as Baxter of California Clay Pomade.
 04 of 11 The Short Caesar Photo © People Images | Getty Images This short Caesar is a good option for men who are thinning on top.
 The hair is cut in short layers using shears or a long clipper guard and worn forward with a very light styling product.
 05 of 11 The Buzzcut Photo © Tim Merton | Getty Images A buzzcut is a good option for men who want a low-maintenance style and can even be done at home if you have the nerve, the skill, and the right tools.
 For this cut, the hair is clipped short using a No. 4 guard on top and a No. 3 on the sides and back.
 06 of 11 The Short Crop Photo © Westend61 | Getty Images This short crop is another great option for men who want a low-maintenance haircut, and it's an especially good choice for those who are thinning on top.
 For this style, the hair is cut finger length on top and tapered shorter on the sides and back.
 For styling, use a light paste or cream such as Kevin Murphy Easy Rider.
 A short, cropped beard goes great with this style.
 Keep the beard trimmed neat and shave the neck regularly.
 On an older guy, an unkempt beard tends to make him look, well, older.
 Keeping it trimmed shows you still care about how you look.
 07 of 11 A Loose, Wavy Shag Photo © monument images | Getty Images Just because you are older doesn't mean you have to go short.
 This loose, wavy shag is an appealing choice for the mature man who still has enough hair to support it.
 The hair is cut in long, loose layers and styled with fingers using a bit of styling paste.
 Redken for Men Maneuver Medium Control Cream Pomade is a good option.
 08 of 11 Long Layers Photo © Robin Skjoldborg | Getty Images If you have a great head of gray hair, this long, layered haircut will keep you looking hip and youthful.
 Use a good shampoo for gray hair, such as American Crew Gray Shampoo, to keep your hair looking bright.
 09 of 11 The Classic Taper Photo © Compassionate Eye Foundation/Natasha Alipour Faridan | Getty Images No matter what age you are, you can't go wrong with a classic taper—the quintessential men's haircut that never goes out of style.
 The hair is tapered short on the sides and back and blends into longer length on top.
 For versatility, the hair can be worn parted neatly to the side or loose for a more casual look.
 10 of 11 The Classic Caesar Photo © image source | Getty Images This is another men's haircut that almost never goes out of style.
 George Clooney rocked it for years, with good reason.
 The cut is short and easy to maintain, yet there is enough length to give you some options should you want to change it up a bit.
 11 of 11 If You're Losing Your Hair Photo © Richard Drury | Getty Images One mistake a lot of men who are losing their hair make is growing it longer.
 Doing so simply emphasizes the baldness and makes a guy look older.
 If you are losing it, always go short; a shaved head or tight buzzcut is almost always a better option than longer hair.
 Facial hair draws the eye down the face and away from the balding head, so grow that beard you've always wanted.